Amélie Nothomb

 Baroness Fabienne Claire Nothomb (/fr/; born 13 August 1967), better known by her pen name Amélie Nothomb (/fr/), is a Belgian Francophone novelist.
-Part of her childhood was spent in Asia.

-A prolific author, since the publication of her first novel Hygiene and the Assassin in 1992, at the age of twenty-six, she has published a book a year.
-Her novels are among the top literary sales and have been translated into several languages.
+Since the publication of her first novel Hygiene and the Assassin in 1992 at the age of twenty-six, Nothomb has published a book a year, and is regularly among the best selling French Language authors according to the Complete Review.
 She is a Commander of the Order of the Crown and has had the title of Baroness bestowed upon her by King Philippe of Belgium.
 Her satirical novel about corporate life in Japan Fear and Trembling won the Grand Prix du roman de l'Académie française in 1999, and in 2015 she was elected to the Royal Academy of French Language and Literature in Belgium.

 Biography

-Research shows Amélie Nothomb was born in Etterbeek, Brussels-Capital Region on 9 July 1966.
-As an artist, she has consistently claimed metaphorically to have been born in Kobe, Japan in 1967 while records show her living there only from ages two to five.
+Amélie Nothomb was born in Etterbeek, Brussels-Capital Region on 9 July 1966, although she has claimed to have been born in Kobe, Japan in 1967, (Note: For example, her Elle France bio claims that her birthdate is 13 August 1967.) whereas records show her living there only from ages two to five.
 Subsequently, she lived in China, New York City, Bangladesh, Burma, the United Kingdom (Coventry) and Laos.
 She stems from a Belgian noble family.
 Her father was the Belgian diplomat Patrick Nothomb, and she is the grandniece of Charles-Ferdinand Nothomb, a Belgian foreign minister (1980–1981), and great-granddaughter of writer and politician Pierre Nothomb.
-She has one brother (André Nothomb) and one sister, Juliette Nothomb, who is a writer of children's books.
+She has one brother (André Nothomb) and one sister, Juliette Nothomb, who is an author of culinary and children's books.